-Rev. Dr. Frank Claude Huston (1871-1959)
+Rev. Dr. Frank Claude Huston

-- Pastor, Mooresville Christian Church (Disciples of Christ) (1934-1937) - Born: September 12, 1871, Orange (Fayette County), Indiana - Died: November 14, 1959, Jacksonville, Florida; Buried in Glencove Cemetery, Knightstown, Indiana
+Pastor, Mooresville Christian Church (Disciples of Christ) (1934-1937)

+Born: September 12, 1871, Orange (Fayette County), Indiana

+Died: November 14, 1959, Jacksonville, Florida; Buried in

-Early Years
+Glencove Cemetery, Knightstown, Indiana

 Rev. Dr. Frank C. Huston was the son of Thomas M. & Mary E. (Harris) Huston.
-Frank attended Fayette County schools.

-College Days

-Frank graduated from Moody Bible Institute in Chicago in the early 1890s.

-A. Sax.

-Road to International Fame: Early Steps

-In 1899 Frank became an evangelistic singer for Charles Reign Scoville, a famous evangelist.
+His sister, Eva, was born in 1870.
+Frank attended Fayette County schools and graduated from Moody Bible Institute in Chicago.
+In 1899 he became an evangelistic singer for Charles Reign Scoville, a famous evangelist.
 From Florida to Nova Scotia Frank sang in 180 evangelistic campaigns over 19 years.

-Marriage & Ordination

-- In 1894 Frank married Bertha Martin (see marriage license, right). - In 1915, Frank was ordained a minister in the Disciples of Christ in Indianapolis.
+In 1894 he married Bertha Martin.
+In 1915, he was ordained a minister in the Disciples of Christ in Indianapolis.

-Internationally-Acclaimed Composer

-- Frank was internationally known as a composer of hymns, gospel, ballads, popular songs, patriotic tunes, and dance songs (foxtrots, one-steps, and waltzes). - His first "successful" hymn, We Shall Gather 'Round the Throne, was published in 1898. - In the early years of the 20th century, Frank founded his own music publishing company in Indianapolis and New York.
-He published hundreds of songs, many of which were his own compositions. - His most famous hymn, It Pays to Serve Jesus (1909), is still performed today.
+Frank was internationally known as a composer of hymns, gospel, ballads, popular songs, patriotic tunes, and dance songs (foxtrots, one-steps, and waltzes).
+His first "successful" hymn, We Shall Gather 'Round the Throne, was published in 1898.
+In the early years of the 20th century, Frank founded his own music publishing company in Indianapolis and New York.
+He published hundreds of songs, many of which were his own compositions.
+His most famous hymn, It Pays to Serve Jesus (1909), is still performed today.
 He also wrote nostalgic songs about Indiana, including My Indiana Home (1917) and We're From Indiana (1928).
 He collected his gospel works in Selected Sacred Songs (Jacksonville, Fla.: Frank C. Huston, 1937)